-The environment conditions we grow our plants in, has a large impact on their efficiency, morphology and health.
-Here we will go over several environment characteristics you should control, to be a more productive and efficient grower.
+The environmental conditions we grow our plants in, has a large impact on their efficiency, morphology and health.
+In this article, we go over several environment characteristics you should control, to be a more productive and efficient grower.

 In this article we cover:

 - Temperature: Learn the optimal temperature range for growing cannabis and how temperature influences plant health and performance.